-Japanese gardens, it is one of the best place to take photos with some pretty cherry blossoms in DFW.
-It is the best place for a quick leaf peeping trip where you can see deep burgundies, pretty reds and golds during fall.
+Japanese gardens, it is one of the best places to take photos with some pretty cherry blossoms in DFW.
+It is the best place for a quick leaf-peeping trip where you can see deep burgundies, pretty reds and golds during fall.

 Inspiration Alley at the Foundry District

 Haggard Park in downtown Plano is nice for some photo ops in Plano.
-It has a very nice Gazebo, little creek with a fountain, footbridge, and flowers depending on time of year.
-There are some mural right across from the train tracks as well on 15th street just east of highway 75.
+It has a very nice Gazebo, a little creek with a fountain, footbridge, and flowers depending on the time of year.
+There are some murals right across from the train tracks as well on 15th street just east of Highway 75.

-Plano has some neat murals and photo op spots as well.
-The exposed bricks in You can find this cool flowery wings by artist Kelsey Montague part of her #WhatLiftsYou series can be found next to the Francesca store at Shops at Legacy.
+West Plano has some neat murals and photo op spots as well.
+The exposed bricks and the area by the fountain in Shops at Legacy is always popular for senior and prom photos.
+You can find this cool flowery wings by artist Kelsey Montague part of her #WhatLiftsYou series can be found next to the Francesca store at Shops at Legacy.

 Arbor Hills Nature Preserve is another area that is awesome for photos with light filtering in through the trees.